All About Finding Energy Vortex Locations In the US

 Each vortex is then further connected to other vortices through a series of leylines.

 To learn more about how leylines are believed to connect the grid of vortices on the planet, I suggest watching the video, Earth's Energy Grid: Connecting the Points, which I think explains the leyline concept pretty well.

-Deborah King, another energy healer and shaman, further believes that some of the bigger vortices on earth are actually chakra centers for the earth, and that going to certain known earth chakra vortices will help with your work in healing that particular chakra on your own body.
+Going to individual known earth chakra vortices will help with your work in healing that particular chakra on your own body.

 When you are selecting which vortex to visit next, remember that there are both marked and unmarked vortices in every state.

-Be careful which vortex you select to visit, as not every energy center is good match to every person's constitution.
-Because vortices are spinning whirlwinds of energy, this can mean that the energy, the people and the circumstances at some vortices can be a little crazy, too.
-Protect yourself and do your research before you visit.
+And because vortices are spinning whirlwinds of energy, this can mean that the energy, the people, and the circumstances at vortices can be a little unbalanced at times.

 What To Do If You Find a Vortex

-If find a vortex and want to submit a vortex site claim, you can do so at VortexHunter.com.
+So if you find an unlisted vortex and want to submit a vortex site claim, you can do so at VortexHunters.com.

-Much about the world of energy vortices is still largely unknown and the field of research could use as much evidence as it can get.
+Much about the world of energy vortices is still mostly unknown, and the field of research could use as much evidence as it can get.

 Amanda Linette Meder